 It’s springtime in London, and Kent and I run around to restaurants, pubs and private clubs, where we drink red wine, smoke cigarettes late into the night and gossip, comparing our love histories.
-Kent introduces me to his single friends, thus providing me an opportunity to flirt with boys, and he tells me about Ava, his muse, who inspired the Bad Girls Project and nearly made Kent end his marriage to C.
+Kent introduces me to his single friends, thus providing me an opportunity to flirt with boys, and he tells me about Ava, his long-ago muse, who inspired the Bad Girls Project.

 “I worked all the time before I met her, but with Ava I felt free again,” Kent says.
-“She was such a free spirit, she could make anything fun—just lying on the lumpy mattress in her little flat, talking about art and life.
-We were in a world of our own.”
+“She was such a free spirit, she could make anything fun.
+We hung out in her little flat, talking about art and life, in a world of our own.”

 My pleasure seeking isn’t about dating men, however.
 I’m more interested in food, drink, tobacco, staying up late and cultivating dreamy little crushes on people, places and things.
 I dream one night of a nice man who helps me fix my car.
 At the flat on Elgin Crescent, a sexy, silvery gray tomcat wanders in every now and then and lets me caress him for awhile until he gets bored and leaves.
 I flirt with a married man until he tries to kiss me.
 That was fun—now go away, please.
 It would be nice to be in love again, but I don’t want the emotional drama that goes with it.
 I don’t even have the nerve to pick up the phone and call my husband.